Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches

 1.5 cm

 {\bf Abstract:} We carry out the Becchi-Rouet-Stora-Tyutin (BRST) quantization of the one (0 + 1)-dimensional (1D) model of a free massive spinning relativistic particle (i.e. a supersymmetric system) by exploiting its {\it classical} infinitesimal and continuous reparameterization symmetry transformations.
 We use the {\it modified} Bonora-Tonin (BT) supervariable approach (MBTSA) to BRST formalism to obtain the nilpotent (anti-)BRST symmetry transformations of the target space variables and the (anti-)BRST invariant Curci-Ferrari (CF)-type restriction for the 1D model of our supersymmetric (SUSY) system.
-The nilpotent (anti-)BRST symmetry transformations for {\it other} variables of our model are derived by using the (anti-)chiral supervariable approach (ACSA) to BRST formalism where the CF-type restriction appears in the proof of (i) the invariance of the coupled (but equivalent) Lagrangians, and (ii) the absolute anticommutativity of the conserved and off-shell nilpotent (anti-)BRST charges.
-The application of the MBTSA to a {\it physical} SUSY system (i.e. 1D model of a massive spinning particle) is a {\it novel} result in our present endeavor.
-The proof of the absolute anticommutativity of the conserved (anti-)BRST charges (within the framework of ACSA) is {\it another} very interesting observation in view of the fact that {\it only} the (anti-)chiral super expansions of the supervariables have been taken into account.The CF-type restriction is {\it universal} in nature as it turns out to be the same for the SUSY and non-SUSY reparameterizaion (i.e. 1D diffeomorphism) invariant theories.
+The nilpotent (anti-)BRST symmetry transformations for {\it other} variables of our model are derived by using the (anti-)chiral supervariable approach (ACSA) to BRST formalism.
+Within the framework of the {\it latter}, we have shown the existence of the CF-type restriction by proving the (i) symmetry invariance of the coupled Lagrangians, and (ii) the absolute anticommutativity property of the conserved (anti-)BRST charges.
+The application of the MBTSA to a {\it physical} SUSY system (i.e. a 1D model of a massive spinning particle) is a {\it novel} result in our present endeavor.
+In the application of ACSA, we have considered {\it only} the (anti-)chiral super expansions of the supervariables.
+Hence, the observation of the absolute anticommutativity of the (anti-)BRST charges is a novel result.
+The CF-type restriction is {\it universal} in nature as it turns out to be the {\it same} for the SUSY and non-SUSY reparameterization (i.e. 1D diffeomorphism) invariant models of the (non-)relativistic particles.

 1.0cm

 PACS numbers: 11.15.-q; 12.20.-m; 11.30.Pb.; 02.20.+b

 0.5cm